 Friends of ours invited us to join them in Natchez for the 1984 Spring Pilgrimage.
 We booked the guest house at Ravennaside for our party of four, packed our bags, and headed east.

-You get the bed and breakfast experience with the extra added bonus of privacy.
+Guest house options work best for us.
+Included is the bed and breakfast experience with the extra added bonus of privacy.

-Upon check- in, Mr. Van Hook gave our group a tour of the house and a rundown of the schedule of events planned for that evening and the next morning.
+Upon check- in Mr. Van Hook gave our group a tour of the house and a rundown of the schedule of events planned for that evening and the next morning.

 Guests were invited to mix and mingle on the veranda over cocktails and appetizers beginning promptly at 5: 00 pm.

+Everyone was encouraged to introduce themselves and indulge in lively conversation and strong libations.
 My friend and I took a seat on the large rattan couch, exchanging hellos with our fellow seat mates.

+Karen immediately struck up a conversation with the group sitting next to us.
 I, on the other hand, was taking a moment to study the interiors, the architectural details of the space, and the cast of characters in attendance at this rather unique gathering.

 Turns out our fellow day drinkers happened to be a group of senior editors from Southern Living magazine.